Peerform: Peerform Loan Analyzer

 The Peerform Loan Analyzer is the unique algorithm used to determine if a person can qualify for a Peerform personal loan.
 According to Peerform, FICO scores cannot solely determine whether or not someone can qualify for a loan.
 FICO is one of many factors used in determining this qualification as well as in setting the borrower's interest rate, but other factors, such as a borrower's total current debt-to-income ratio and the number of recent credit inquiries into the borrower's credit history, are taken into account among other things.
 The Peerform Loan Analyzer also uses empirical methods instead of standard filters in determining a borrower's APR rate, which the company believes will better calculate consumer credit risk.

-Board of Directors and Management

-In addition to Rapaport and Benichou, Gregg Schoenberg joined Peerform's Board of Directors in April 2012 and serves as its Executive Chairman.
-Abigael Saal serves as Peerform's CTO, Catheryn Robinson as Head of Business Development and Ari Afilalo as General Counsel.
-Charles-David Ohayon joined the Peerform Board of Directors in April 2014.
-Fred Smajda recently joined Peerform as their new Chief Risk Officer.